Crowd4SDG/crowdnalysis/README.md

   - Fit selected model to annotation data and compute the consensus
   - Compute the consensus with a fixed pre-determined set of parameters
   - Fit the model parameters provided that the consensus is already known
+  - Generate the confusion matrix between a consensus and the ground truth
   - Given the parameters of a generative model (Multinomial, Dawid-Skene); sample annotations, tasks, and workers (i.e., annotators)
   - Conduct prospective analysis of the 'accuracy vs. number of annotations' for a given set of models